 How to Use Your Words for Good

 If you include scientific words, there are over 1,000,000 words in the English language.
-The average person knows about 20,000 words and uses 2,000 different words a week.
-Women and men both speak about 16,000 words a day on average.
+The average person knows about 20,000 words, uses 2,000 different words a week and speaks about 16,000 words a day on average.

 Your words matter.
 However, what matters most is not the number of words you speak but the kind of words you choose and the purpose for which you use them.
 The apostle James tells us that although ‘the tongue is a small part of the body’ it is extremely powerful (James 3:5).
 In the passages for today, we see how your words can be used, just as the apostle James describes, for good or evil.
 Each day you have great potential: either to destroy or to build.

 In our passages for today we see six keys to using your words for good.

 I do not want to get to the end of my life and look back with regret at the decisions I have made.
 Wisdom helps you to make decisions now that you will be happy with later.

 In this passage we see the value of learning from the wise words and teaching of others: ‘Lay hold of my words with all your heart… Get wisdom, get understanding; do not forget my words or swerve from them’ (vv.4–5).
 A willingness to learn is at the heart of wisdom.
 Although it requires hard work, it is of immense value: ‘Wisdom is supreme: therefore get wisdom.
 Though it cost all you have, get understanding’ (v.7b).

 Here the focus is on the young learning from the old.
 A father teaches his sons, ‘Listen, my sons, to a father’s instruction…’ (v.1).
 Children are encouraged to learn as much as they can from their parents.
 Parents have a responsibility to pass on as much wisdom as possible to their children.

 All the way through your life, value learning, esteem it and embrace it (v.8).
 As my grandmother used to say, ‘The day I stop learning, I wish to die.’